 2) Tech Roadmap for Infrastructure

-The Technology Roadmap for Infrastructure focuses on a company’s technical infrastructure including hardware and software systems.
+The Technology Roadmap for Infrastructure focuses on a company’s technical infrastructure, including hardware and software systems.
 It describes how to improve or replace these components to better support company operations.
 Companies with a clear plan can avoid downtime and make strategic IT investments.

 3) Innovation Roadmap

 An innovation roadmap helps guide the implementation of new technology and innovative solutions.
-It focuses on finding and implementing innovations that boost efficiency and customer pleasure.
+It focuses on finding and implementing innovations that boost efficiency and customer satisfaction.
 This type of road map is important for businesses trying to keep ahead of industry developments and preserve a competitive advantage.

 4) Platform Roadmap